prathimacode-hub/Featured-Services-Page/README.md

 Twitter : https://twitter.com/prathima_kadari

-If you would like to connect with me for collaborations, drop me an email to kadariprathima4@gmail.com
+If you would like to connect with me for any business / paid collaborations, shoot me an email to kadariprathima4@gmail.com

 <h2>⭐Give this Repository a Star</h2>